kitten/kitten.sh/pages/parser-generator-dsl/index.md

 to embed the parsing grammar into JS code via a tagged template literal, the draft started looking like a "parser combinator".
 In short, [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) are functions that accept other parsers as inputs and return a new parser.
-In this case `match`'s template optionally accepts other `match` parsers as interpolations.
+In this case, `match`'s template optionally accepts other `match` parsers as interpolations.

 <img
   src={require('./parser-combinators.png')}